 What is Ear Wax?

 Ear wax is produced by the body to clean the ear canal.
 It collects fine particles of dust and debris that would otherwise reach the parts of the ear responsible for hearing, causing damage.
-Unfortunately, sometimes it can build up giving you an uncomfortable full feeling or affect your hearing.
-Some of this build up may also be due to environmental factors such as working in a dusty area.
+Unfortunately, sometimes it can build up giving you an uncomfortable full feeling or affecting your hearing.
+Some of this build-up may also be due to environmental factors such as working in a dusty area.

 What can we do to remove excess ear wax?

-There are some products which can loosen the wax, allowing it to clear by itself.
-Visit us at Central Health Clinic our team of Sunshine Doctors can also help, we perform a procedure called aural toileting which safely removes the wax, cleans and dries the ear canal.
+There are some products that can loosen the wax, allowing it to clear by itself.
+Visit us at Central Health Clinic our team of Sunshine Doctors can also help, we perform a procedure called aural toileting which safely removes the wax, and cleans and dries the ear canal.

 - Working in a dusty environment